mariochacondev/csv_writer/README.md

-CSV WRITER using 'terminal' commands.
-Allows to save, find, delete and order a DB of people in a csv file
+Customized 'terminal'.
+Allows to save, find, delete persons in a DB.
+Calculate age by persons name and last name, and calculate age average of all the persons.

 Packages:
-- Pandas
-- CSV
-- Typing
 - Pydantic
+- MongoDB